-In the organizational context, people commit errors on a daily basis and fail in different ways, which creates consequences both for themselves, the organization, its stakeholders, and in some cases for society at large.
-In the United States alone, it is estimated that over 250,000 people die each year from medical errors (Makary & Daniel, 2016).
+In the organizational context, people commit errors on a daily basis and fail in different ways, which creates consequences for themselves, the organization, its stakeholders, and in some cases for society at large.
 Errors and failures are constantly present not only in various aspects of organizational life, but also in the economy, the environment, and in public society.

 However, the research on these phenomena is relatively young.
 In the early 1990s it first began to seriously take the time and energy from different researchers around how people and companies could prevent, manage and learn from errors and failures (e.g., Sitkin, 1992).
 Despite the negative consequences that errors and failures cause, previous research indicates its valuable and important function in organizations.
 Among other things, errors and failures create the conditions for learning, improvement and efficiency.
 Although, this has been known for a long time, for most organizations it has proved difficult to achieve in practice (Argyris, 1993; Edmondson, 1996, 1999; Reason, 1990; Sitkin, 1992).
 Previous research also shows that people in organizations usually try to hide their failures or even blame others (Edmondson, 1996; Tax & Brown, 1998 ; Tucker & Edmondson, 2003; Uribe, Schweikhart, Pathak, & Marsh, 2002), creating barriers to learning, development, and efficiency.

-In addition, I have a special focus on the emotional dynamics underlying people´s considerations of sharing failures.
-Typical emotional reactions from failure experiences, which I investigate in depth, are guilt and shame.
+In this context Jonas is especially focusing on the emotional dynamics underlying individual´s situation assessment of failure sharing.
+Typical emotional reactions from failure experiences investigated are guilt and shame.

 - How do people consider sharing experiences of failure and how are these considerations, cognitively and emotionally, influenced by the interaction between contextual and personal factors?